Chevrolet Colorado Insurance Rates

 Rates are averaged for all Chevrolet Colorado models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Chevrolet Colorado Insurance
+How to Find Cheap Chevrolet Colorado Insurance

-- You may be able to save around $140 per year simply by quoting online well ahead of the renewal date
+- You may be able to save as much as $140 per year just by quoting online well ahead of the renewal date

-- Increasing deductibles could save up to $450 each year
+- Increasing physical damage deductibles can save approximately $450 each year

 Drivers with poor records may pay an average of $1,410 more a year.
 To find out what else determines the price of car insurance, keep reading.